2021 Washington Nationals season: October

 Three games were scheduled for the Nationals in October, hosting the American League's Boston Red Sox at Nationals Park with the Sox battling for a playoff spot.
 Boston took the first game of the series on October 1, holding the Nationals to two runs—on solo homers by veteran infielders Alcides Escobar and Jordy Mercer—while waiting out Nationals starter Josh Rogers, who held the visitors scoreless for five innings before giving up four runs on back-to-back homers by Hunter Renfroe and Bobby Dalbec in the sixth.
 With Rogers' season done, the Nationals placed him on the injured list with a strained hamstring the next day to free up a roster spot for veteran outfielder Gerardo Parra, activated after close to a month on the injured list with right knee inflammation.
 On October 2, rookie Josiah Gray pitched well in his last start of the season, giving Washington six innings while striking out seven and allowing just one run, on a solo home run by Rafael Devers.
 The Nationals tied the game in the eighth inning when right fielder Juan Soto ripped a pitch from Red Sox reliever Austin Davis to deep center field, just missing a grand slam but settling for a sacrifice fly.
 But right-handers Tanner Rainey and Mason Thompson combined to give back that run plus three more in the ninth inning, all with two outs.
 While the Nationals were able to claw back two runs when catcher Keibert Ruiz walked and left fielder Andrew Stevenson homered to lead off the bottom of the ninth, they went quietly from there.
 To start their final game of the season on October 3, the Nationals called up 23-year-old pitching prospect Joan Adon from the Triple-A Rochester Red Wings to make his major league debut.
-Infielder Luis García, who had not appeared in the series yet after sitting out the first two games, was placed on the injured list with an oblique strain in a corresponding move.
+Infielder Luis García Jr., who had not appeared in the series yet after sitting out the first two games, was placed on the injured list with an oblique strain in a corresponding move.
 Adon pitched into the sixth inning while striking out nine, a 2021 season high for a pitcher making his major league debut.
 Devers homered in the fourth inning to put the Red Sox on the board, then Adon ran into trouble after striking out Devers in the sixth inning.
 Reliever Patrick Murphy retired the side after allowing one inherited runner to score on an infield single by Christian Vázquez.
 The Nationals, meanwhile, got to Boston starter Chris Sale, who struck out seven but gave up a second-inning RBI double to Mercer and then walked Ryan Zimmerman with the bases loaded, and then tacked on three more against Garrett Richards in the fifth inning.
 The big blow was struck by veteran catcher Alex Avila in what he had already said would be his final major league game, doubling in Soto and Bell in the fifth.
 With their Wild Card Game berth on the line, the Red Sox evened the score against Erick Fedde in the seventh inning.
 Devers singled in Kyle Schwarber, whom the Nationals had traded to Boston at the deadline in July, before Alex Verdugo delivered a game-tying double.
 The Nationals failed to score in the eighth inning, and in the ninth inning, Mercer bungled a routine Schwarber grounder for an error before Finnegan served up a no-doubt two-run homer to Devers, his second of the game and third of the series, onto the batter's eye in center field.
 Former Nationals prospect Nick Pivetta retired the side in order in the bottom of the ninth inning, with Soto striking out for the third time of the day to end the game.